vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Jyest heśvara-(modern Jyethir on the Jatālunda-(under Sānapdūra) Var, Dal lake near Srinagara in Kāśmira)

-150 47 (to the south of Malaya Ṛ. I 113, NM 1323–24, This was a mountain and north of the sea ) form of Siva in a temple which was Jātismarabrada- A ( near Kisna-Venā)
+150 47 (to the south of Malaya Ṛ. I 113, NM 1323–24, This was a mountain and north of the sea ) form of Śiva in a temple which was Jātismarabrada- A ( near Kisna-Venā)

 built by hing Gopaditya of Kaśmira V 85 38, B (uncertain location) Stein in note on R I 113 states that V 84.
 228, P I 38 45